Sorry, you need to enable JavaScript to visit this website.

 ''In the running up to the regime change, the voluntary organisations in Hungary again became an important political vehicle (…) The United Nations 'International Year of Volunteers' in 2001 was an important catalyst for the development of the sector as it increased cooperation between the various ministries and the NGOs and paved the way for a law on volunteering as well as the creation of the National Volunteer Centre Foundation (Önkéntes Központ Alapítvány).''
 (Study on Volunteering in the European Union Country Report Hungary, 2010)

-The government has been in power since 2010 and considers youth volunteering a priority, which is also reflected in the introduction of school community service ('iskolai közösségi szolgálat', IKSZ).
+The government considers youth volunteering a priority, which is also reflected in the introduction of school community service which is a 50–hour compulsory social or environmental protection activity pre-requisite for graduation in secondary education (iskolai közösségi szolgálat, IKSZ).
 Financial support targets more community projects and less the ones with civilian aspects.
-One of the main objectives of school community service (in Hungarian 'iskolai közösségi szolgálat', IKSZ) is to strengthen local communities, but its pedagogical goals also include developing active citizenship.
-(For more information on the school community service, see 9.4 Raising awareness about global issues)
+One of the main objectives of school community service is to strengthen local communities, but its pedagogical goals also include developing active citizenship.
+It can include social and environmental protection activity for the advantage of the local community.
+It is carried out within organised framework.
+(For more information on the school community service, see 9.4)

 Main concepts